docsdevbr/symfony-doc-pt-br/mailer.rst

             ;
         };

-Use the ``allowed_recipients`` option to specify exceptions to the behavior defined in the ``recipients`` option; allowing emails directed to these specific recipients to maintain their original destination:
+Use the ``allowed_recipients`` option to define specific addresses that should still receive their original emails.
+These messages will also be sent to the address(es) defined in ``recipients``, as with all other emails:

 .. configuration-block::